emmanuel-mutua/product-order-payment-microservices/README.md

 - **Setup**: `docker run -d -p 9411:9411 openzipkin/zipkin`

-### Message Broker

-A message broker, such as Kafka, is used for validating, storing, routing, and delivering messages to appropriate destinations.
-It facilitates communication in a distributed environment.

 This microservices architecture ensures a scalable, secure, and resilient system, capable of handling high traffic and maintaining operational integrity in the face of failures.